 The City has prepared specific requirements for the use of CDBG and HOME program income, as well as HOME resale and recapture provisions.
-All HOME funded projects in Fargo's 2020 Action Plan must follow the City's recapture/resale policy, which is attached and included in the Grantee Unique Appendices.
-The City must use the resale method if no direct subsidy has been provided to the original buyer of a HOME-assisted unit.
-The HOME-funded 2020 Action Plan projects are subject to the resale provision, as opposed to the recapture provision.
+All HOME funded projects in Fargo's 2020 Action Plan are subject to the City's recapture/resale policy, which is currently being re-written.
+Changes will be adopted in 2021.